aman9113/Solar-System/README.md

 # mini-solar-system
-mini solar system designed using html and javascript.
+Mini Solar system designed using html and javascript.
 It is a simple animation of solar system.